blkpvnthr/blkpvnthr/README.md

 **`(Developer/Engineer/Investor)`**
 # B L K P V N T H R    🐈‍⬛✨

 As a Web Developer at Johns Hopkins University Applied Physics Laboratory (JHUAPL), I design and build web applications that support both NASA and APL research and mission-critical projects.
-I'm also studying to become a Data Scientist and Quantitative Researcher with a interest in algorithmic trading and quantum computing. 💻
+I'm also studying to become a Quantitative Developer with a interest in algorithmic trading and quantum software development. 💻

 ### 🧰 Languages and Tools